trychlos/pwix-cookie-manager/README.md

     An optional HTML string to be used as the title of the `privacy` tab, defaulting to HTML '`<h5>Your privacy</h5>`'.

+- `rejectButton`

+    An optional string to be used as the label of the `Reject all` button, defaulting to english « Reject all ».

 - `statisticsAfter`

     An optional HTML string to be used after the content of the `statistics` tab, defaulting to nothing.